What to Do in Costa Rica | Endless Fun Vacation Activities for Everyone

 Encountering new people and traditions is a pillar of getting the most out of your travel experience.
 You can only do this by visiting local towns or cities in Costa Rica.

-Costa Rica is a land of diverse cultures, where visitors can explore a range of unique traditions and ways of life.
+Costa Rica is a land of diverse cultures, where visitors can explore a range of different traditions and ways of life.
 From the indigenous communities of the Talamanca Mountains to the Afro-Caribbean culture of Limón, Costa Rica is a melting pot of cultures, each with its own unique flavor and history.

 One of the best ways to experience these diverse cultures is to visit the many towns and cities scattered throughout the country.
 In San Jose, you can explore the vibrant arts scene and enjoy the colorful street murals that grace the city’s walls.
 Heredia, known as the “City of Flowers,” offers a glimpse into this country’s colonial past with its historic architecture and beautiful gardens.